microsoft/pybryt/docs/getting_started.rst

         length = len(fragments)
         return length

-To annotate the example and train pybryt on what values to look for, you next use the ``pybryt.Value`` class from the :ref:`api` to annotate the example. ``pybryt.Value`` takes any Python value as the required input for its constructor.
+To annotate this example and train PyBryt what values (variables) to look for in other implementations, we use the ``pybryt.Value`` class from the :ref:`api`.
+``pybryt.Value`` takes any Python value as an input for its constructor.

-The two key variables to observe in the reference implementation were:
+The two key variables we want to observe in our example are:

  * The ``list`` of words created by splitting the text (``fragments``)
  * The count of words as a Python ``int`` (``length``)

-Update the reference implementation and create a ``pybryt.Value()`` instance for both of these variables:
+Now, let us update the reference implementation and create a ``pybryt.Value()`` instance for both of these variables:

  .. code-block:: python